seanlano/WiLED-pcb/README.md

 # WiLED: PCB files

 Circuit schematic and PCB for the WiLED main board, based on the ESP32 (ESP-WROOM-32) module.
-New version 2.0 of the board is an upgrade from the ESP8266-based version 1.0 - although it retains a footprint for the same connector to a lamp base.
+New version 2.1 of the board is an upgrade from the ESP8266-based version 1.0, but features improved layout and on-board LED driver components.

 ![Schematic](./WiLED.svg)